 TRICARE is a health care program sponsored by the U.S. Department of Defense that provides health benefits for active military personnel and retirees, and their dependents.
 Hospice care is covered through this program.

 CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs) is a health care program sponsored by the Veterans Administration that insures eligible beneficiaries of certain deceased or disabled veterans.
 It covers most medically necessary care, including hospice.

 Individuals without private health insurance, and who are not covered by a government policy, must pay for end-of-life care themselves.
 Some hospice care can be paid on a sliding scale, or through charitable or other donations.

-Costs for End-of-Life Care
+End-of-Life Care Costs

 In 2009, Medicare paid $55 billion for doctor and hospital bills incurred during the last two months of patients’ lives.
 Hospital inpatient charges exceed $6,200 per day, and costs to maintain someone in an ICU can reach up to $10,000 per day.
 Skilled nursing facilities were reimbursed at a rate of approximately $622 per day.